AaltoSciComp/scicomp-docs/scicomp/practical-git-prs.rst

 - Someone is expected to give useful feedback
-- Maybe a quick idea, easier to draft&discuss than talk about it
+- Maybe a quick idea, easier to draft&discuss than talk about it abstractly

 pull request = **review request**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You've made the change already, or you are already the expert.
+You've made the change already, or you are already the expert so don't
+expect it to really be debated.

 - You edited it in deployment, or it is already live
 - Or you are the expert, and others don't usually give suggestions